Kroc/PortaDOOM/PortaDOOM/files/wads/conversions/DOOMCE/README-DOOM-CE.md

 ### Is this multiplayer compatible?

 Yes, but using GZDoom's peer-to-peer support ([Wiki](https://zdoom.org/wiki/Command_line_parameters#Multiplayer_options)).
-All maps support coop, but the DOOM 64 levels have some progression issues with more than one player due to how the maps were designed.
+All maps support coop, but you may encounter softlocks in DOOM 64 because those maps were not designed to be multiplayer compatible.

 ### What third-party tools were used to create the assets?